Toy balloon: Balloon modeling

 There are balloons that are longer and more cylindrical.
 These long balloons are often twisted and bent into simple, or intricate shapes which will hold their form when released.
 Balloon artists are people who quickly twist balloons into familiar or abstract shapes using the techniques of balloon modelling, usually for profit.
 Other names for balloon modeling include: balloon twisting, balloon bending, or simply twisting.

 Artists who practice balloon modeling are called: Balloon Twisters, Balloon Benders, Balloon Modeler and even have been referred to as a Latex Vessel Reconstruction Engineer.

 The types of balloons used for this practice are pencil balloons and are called 160s, 260s, 350s, 360s, 660s or 646s.
 These number designations refer to the sizes of the balloons and roughly equate to the diameter and the length of the balloon when fully inflated.
 The 260, one of the most common animal balloon sizes, would be 2 inches in diameter and then 60 inches long when fully inflated.

 The modeling balloons can be made into simple dogs, hearts, and swords or can be made into more intricate shapes such as dragons, cartoon characters, or even figments of the imagination.
 More and more, nearly anything is becoming possible with balloon twisting and it shows at major industry conventions such as Twist and Shout, the largest balloon twisting convention in the world.

-Noises

-Toy balloons are often characterized by their distinctive noises if manipulated in some ways.
-These noises include: